davidackerman/EM_aligner/doc/doc_montage.md

 # Montaging a section
-We are assuming that the Renderer and point-match services (and associated database) are set up and accessible at http://tem-services.int.janelia.org
+We are assuming that the Renderer and point-match services (and associated database) are set up and accessible at http://tem-services.int.janelia.org.
-You are using Matlab 2015a and above.
+Also, you are using Matlab 2015a and above with toolboxes: Computer Vision Systems (or Video and Blockset), ImageProcessing, Statistics and (optional) Parallel computing .
 The EM_aligner directory and subdirectories are on your Matlab path.

 A full montage of a specific section (a set of tiles sharing the same z value) defined by "source_collection" and "section_number" will calculate point-matches using SURF features between tile pairs, persist those point-matches in a point-match database collection "target_point_match_collection", solve the registration problem using "solver_options", and persist the resulting transformations into the Renderer collection "target_collection".